InfOmics/MUVIG/README.md

 # ImaginGeneticsPD

 Imaging genetics workflow to find Parkinson's Disease potential genetic biomarkers, combining genetics, transcriptomics and imaging data.
+Above is presented the workflow of this project.

 ![Image](docs/Workflow.png)